srshadiq/Drink-Water-Remainder-App/README.md

 2. **Delete Record**: Tap the menu (three dots) button next to any record
 3. **Reset Day**: Long-press on completed amount to reset everything

+### New Features

+1. **📊 Statistics**: Tap the statistics icon in the toolbar to view your progress analytics
+2. **⚙️ Settings**: Access the settings menu from the toolbar for quick configuration
+3. **🔔 Notifications**: Enable hydration reminders through the settings menu
+4. **🏆 Achievements**: Track your best day and maintain achievement streaks

 ### Settings & Customization

 - **Persistent Data**: All settings and records are automatically saved
 - **Flexible Targets**: Set any daily target from 1ml to 10,000ml
 - **Custom Cup Sizes**: Use any amount from 1ml to 2,000ml
 - **Real-time Updates**: All changes are immediately reflected and saved
+- **Notification Control**: Enable/disable hydration reminders
+- **Statistics Tracking**: Automatic calculation of weekly and monthly progress

 ## 🔧 Technical Implementation